GHaxZ/fetchy/README.md

 5. After you have done this there will be a compiled binary in the `/target/debug` folder.
 6. Put this binary into a directory that has been added to your path.
 7. Done!
 You can now run the `fetchy` command (you may have to restart your terminal).

+### Contributing
+---
+To contribute to this project you can open issues to report bugs or make a pull request if you want to improve or add functionality.